Research Robots Humanoid Applications Industries Technology Contact

 Can Hall sensors help in estimating the payload weight?

-How do I interface a Hall sensor with a microcontroller?
+How do I hook up a Hall sensor to a microcontroller?

 Do Hall Effect sensors degrade over time?

-They are extremely durable.
-Since they are solid-state devices with no moving parts or physical contacts that wear down (unlike potentiometers), they have a very long operational lifespan, often outlasting the robot itself.
+They're incredibly tough.
+As solid-state devices with no moving parts or wearing contacts (unlike potentiometers), they boast a super long lifespan—often outlasting the robot they're in.

 What is the power consumption of these sensors?